 - Creator seats at $75/user/mo hit hard when half the team needs to build, not just view; a 5-Creator team costs $4,500/mo billed annually

-- No native semantic layer; metric drift across dashboards is the most common complaint in our partner network, every team eventually writes their own "the real ARR dashboard" workaround
+- No native semantic layer; metric drift across dashboards is a common complaint, where teams eventually write their own "the real ARR dashboard" workaround

 - Salesforce acquired Tableau in 2019 and roadmap investment has slowed on core analytics features relative to Sigma and Hex

 Tableau is still the tool the analytics world benchmarks against for visualization.
-3,649 G2 reviews average 4.4/5, with consistent praise for the depth of the viz layer and consistent complaints about pricing and the lack of a governed semantic layer.
+3,653 G2 reviews average 4.4/5, with consistent praise for the depth of the viz layer and consistent complaints about pricing and the lack of a governed semantic layer.
 The Creator seat cliff is real.
-In our partner network, a team of 10 with 4 Creators and 6 Viewers lands at $2,700/mo on the Standard edition, which is fine for mid-market but puts Tableau out of reach for early-stage teams.
+A team that needs several people building, not just viewing, runs into the $75/user/mo Creator tier fast, which is fine for mid-market but puts Tableau out of reach for early-stage teams.
 Mammoth.io’s Tableau pricing breakdown confirms Enterprise edition Creator seats at $115/user/mo, which is where large-org deployments land.
 Best pick for analytics teams where business-user self-serve is the primary motion and where the data team has enough bandwidth to enforce naming conventions manually.

 Pricing breakdown